FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

 This method helps you endorse an attribute that has already been registered on the Factom blockchain.
-To do this, you'll need to create a structured entry onto the Identity chain.
+To do this, you'll need to create a structured entry on to the Identity chain.
 The `compose-identity-attribute-endorsement` method will return the API calls needed to create that entry.

-The entry will be contructed based on the information you inclide in the request.
+The entry will be constructed based on the information you included in the request.

 `destination-chainid`
 This is the ID of the identity chain in question.